 There is an advantage to applying ED.
 Fact.

 Applying ED will make me a better fit for WashU.
 Myth.

 Let’s talk about the benefits of ED.
 For starters, because of the earlier timeline, you know where you are going to school earlier!
-Then you can focus on the rest of your senior year without the worrying about college application process.
+Then you can focus on the rest of your senior year without worrying about the college application process.
 For WashU, there is also a statistical advantage, as we see fewer students apply in Early Decision and see a higher acceptance rate.
 This makes it easier for students who are academically prepared and excited about the WashU community to stand out in the applicant pool.
-Last year, our acceptance rate in Early Decision (across EDI, EDII, and our Questbridge round) was 35%, compared to our overall acceptance rate of 13%.
-Appling Early Decision doesn’t make a student more competitive in our process, but it can help a competitive student stand out.
+Last year, our acceptance rate in Early Decision (across EDI, EDII, and our QuestBridge round) was 27%, compared to our overall acceptance rate of 11%.
+Applying Early Decision doesn’t make a student more competitive in our process, but it can help a competitive student stand out.

 WashU is an incredible place to call home.
 Fact.

 I need to apply ED to join the WashU community.
 Myth.

 Early Decision can be a really great way for bright, collaborative, and curious students to join the WashU community.
 Each year we bring in about 55-60% of our class through our early rounds, and they add so much to our campus!

 With that said, we still have plenty of space in our Regular Decision round for students who aren’t quite sure where they want to attend school, need to wait to hear about merit scholarships, want to compare financial assistance packages from multiple schools, or many other reasons.

 Hopefully this post has helped you understand our Early Decision rounds and may have encouraged some of you to apply through Early Decision.
 As always, if you have more questions about our application rounds, or anything else WashU, reach out!